-UTMD's Board of Directors has determined that a majority of its directors are independent, as that term is defined in NASD Rule 5605(a)(2), which satisfies the independence requirement of NASD Rule 5605(b)(1).
-The Board of Directors was not aware of any transactions, relationships or arrangements to be considered in determining that Dr. Payne, Mr. Hoyer and Dr. Beeson were independent under the NASD Rules.
+UTMD's Board of Directors has determined that a majority of its directors are independent, as that term is defined in Nasdaq Stock Market Rule 5605(a)(nas2), which satisfies the independence requirement of Nasdaq Stock Market Rule 5605(b)(1).
+The Board of Directors was not aware of any transactions, relationships or arrangements to be considered in determining that Dr. Payne, Mr. Hoyer and Dr. Beeson were independent under the Nasdaq Stock Market Rules.